DavidJKTofan/davidtofan.com/content/articles/cybersecurity-hospitality.md

 Even hotel management SaaS companies like [Cloudbeds](https://www.cloudbeds.com/cloudbeds-data-security/) are taking security seriously, and continuously improving their setup.

+### Performance and Conversion Rate

+In addition to the security benefits of using Cloudflare, it can also improve the performance of your website, which can in turn improve your conversion rate.

+A slow-loading website can be frustrating for users and may lead them to abandon the site before completing a booking or other desired action.
+On the other hand, a fast and responsive website can provide a better user experience and increase the likelihood that users will complete a booking or other desired action.

+By using Cloudflare's performance features, such as its content delivery network (CDN) and optimization tools, you can improve the speed and responsiveness of your website, leading to a better user experience and potentially higher conversion rates.

 ### Application Security

 To briefly point out the obvious again: your websites and servers require cybersecurity.